oclockvn/vscode-recipes/debugging-Ruby-on-Rails/README.md

     $: which bundle
     /path/to/rubygem/bin/bundle
     # replace 'bin' with 'wrappers' in launch.json, so it will be '/path/to/rubygem/wrappers/bundle'.
 See below the StackOverflow link for a reference for RVM users.
+    # for docker, execute the command:
+    # docker-compose run web where bundle
+    # or exec it if docker already running
+    # docker-compose exec web where bundle

     $: bundle show ruby-debug-ide
     /path/to/rubygem/gems/ruby-debug-ide-x.x.x
+    # for docker, exec the command:
+    # docker-compose exec web bundle show ruby-debug-ide

     $: which rspec
     /path/to/rubygem/bin/rspec